The simulation dialog can be accessed with [Menu bar --> Simulation --> Simulation settings] or by clicking following toolbar button:

 Pause when simulation time higher than: allows specifying a simulation time at which the simulation will be paused (e.g. to be able to analyze some results at a specific simulation time).

-Pause on script error: if enabled, then a simulation will be paused when a script error occurs.
+Pause on script error: if enabled, then a simulation will be paused when a script error occurs in an embedded script.